 Just a pause before we continue, did you know that the management system Ninsaúde Apolo for health clinics also works in any country you are in?
 Click here to find out more.

 Currently, the Argentine health system has 17,845 health units, including those for public management, the private sector, and social security.
 Fragmentation is also done within the subsectors:

 The public subsector - fragmented at the National, Provincial, and Municipal levels, is subject to regulations issued by different jurisdictions.
 It is important to note that one in three people in the country's population does not have social coverage and their care depends exclusively on the public sub-sector.

 Private subsector - in terms of voluntary insurance (prepaid medicine), it is expressed in many entities, with coverage that reaches approximately two million and eight hundred thousand people before its population.

 Social security subsector - Obligatory social insurance is organized around social, national, and provincial works, which is additional coverage for registered employees.
 It involves four different universes:

 - National social works (285 in total, covering a population of eleven million) and, among them, the National Institute of Social Services for Retirees and Pensioners (generally known as PAMI, an acronym for Comprehensive Health Care Plan), which covers approximately three million inhabitants.

-> - Provincial social works (one for each province and the autonomous city of Buenos Aires), covering about five million people.
+- Provincial social works (one for each province and the autonomous city of Buenos Aires), cover about five million people.

-> - Social works of the Armed and Security Forces, covering approximately eight hundred thousand people.
+- Social works of the Armed and Security Forces, covering approximately eight hundred thousand people.